Top CV Examples

 How do I determine whether I should use a CV or a resume?

-Using a CV versus a resume depends on two factors: what job you’re applying for and where that position is located.
+Using a CV versus a resume depends on what job you’re applying for, where that position is located and whether an employer requests one.

-To help decide, check the job post.
-The employer typically specifies the preferred document.
-Otherwise, do internet research about the application standards of the country where you’re applying.
+To decide, check the job post.
+Otherwise, search online about the application standards of the country where you’re applying.

 Is it worth getting a CV done professionally?

-Learning how to make a resume or CV is a skill that takes time to learn.
+Learning how to write a resume or CV is a skill that takes time.
 So, if you need a CV quickly, LiveCareer offers two options:

 What are the best hobbies and interests to put on a CV?